User stories will improve the way you develop software. Here’s how you can turn this little strategy into big-time success.

 Which Team Member Writes User Stories?

-It’s critical that all team members understand the requirements of a user story.
+For software development to be max-effective, it’s critical that all team members understand the requirements of any given user story.
 Often, working together is the best way to achieve that.

 Remember, the most important part of creating great user stories is the dialogue between all involved team members.
-This ensures you’ll have a unified understanding, carefully considered acceptance criteria, and better features that get built into better applications.
+This ensures carefully considered acceptance criteria and a unified understanding of the work ahead.

-Spending more time planning at the outset of development will result in higher quality work and, overall, faster deliveries.
+In the end, spending a little more time at the outset of development on carefully planning that development process will result in higher quality work and faster deliveries.
 That’s a result your whole team will agree on.